tj-mc/tilde/.github/ISSUE_TEMPLATE/feature_request.md

 ```

 ## Alternatives Considered
-- Have you tried any workarounds with current Tails features?
+- Have you tried any workarounds with current Tilde features?
 - Are there alternative approaches that might work?
 - How do other languages handle this?